emlab-solutions/pyemaps/docs/source/rn.rst

   See `generateADF <modules.html#pyemaps.stackimg.StackImage.generateADF>`_
   and sample code *adf.py* for usage details.

-- GUI server is now setup for easy and fast access to the latest **pyemaps** for a subscription fee.
+- GUI server is now setup for easy and fast access to the latest **pyEMAPS** for a subscription fee.
   Go to: https://emaps.emlabsolutions.com

 Improvements